pypa/hatch/docs/config/build.md

 ### Versions

-If a build target supports multiple build strategies or if there are major changes over time, you can specify exactly which versions you want to build using the `versions` option, which may be defined as either an array of strings or a comma-separated string:
+If a build target supports multiple build strategies or if there are major changes over time, you can specify exactly which versions you want to build using the `versions` option:

 === ":octicons-file-code-16: pyproject.toml"